Tenant Health and Safety Rights | Insight in to UK Rental Property Standards

 Because if the home is cold then there are going to be cold surfaces on which the moisture will condensate upon.

-By keeping the house at a warm stable temperature throughout the year you stop condensation from forming and mould won't get the chance to grow.
+By keeping the house at a warm stable temperature throughout the year you stop condensation from forming and mould won't get the chance to build up.

 Problems With Damp

 Damp can lead to mould and other problems.
-If it's spotted then it needs to be dealt with.
+If it's spotted then it needs to be dealt with, do not ignore it and make sure to tell your landlord as early as possible.

 It generally shows as wet patches on a wall and tends to occur when a fault in the basic structure of the building has let water in from the outside.